Best Air Compressors for 2024

 CFM and PSI

-CFM (often measured at 90 PSI) lets you know the volume of air the unit can sustain.
+CFM (often measured at 90 PSI) lets you know the volume of air the unit can sustain at a particular pressure.
 You can get higher CFM out of the tanks, but the pump won’t be able to replace it as fast as you’re using it.
 That means you have to take some “breaks”.
 Some tools, such as finish nailers, require very little CFM to keep up with the pace of the work.
 Other tools, like air sanders, need much higher CFM values to keep running.

 Pro Tip: Drain your air compressor after every use.
 The air that comes in carried moisture with it and can start to rust the tank from the inside, especially around coastal areas.

-Even if you find your compressor’s tank capacity is a little low, you can add an additional reserve tank to increase it.
+Even if you find your compressor’s tank capacity is a little low, you can add a reserve tank to increase it.

 Pro Tip: Every tank has an expiration date.
 Replace it once you reach that date to ensure the tank doesn’t fail.